 All full dentures should have a hard reline every two years.
 Our denturists removes a layer of plastic from the denture‘s interior surface, and then fills the denture with a putty-like material which conforms to the contours of your mouth creating an accurate impression.
 The denture will be processed with a new denture material where it is adjusted to the new shape of your gum tissue.
 This results in maximum contact between the denture and your mouth.
 In our office, the impression is scheduled for first thing in the morning.
 The patient goes homes without the denture, but returns later the same day (usually early afternoon) for the insert (fitting appointment) Some cases might take longer like the next day.
 The Denturist will determine when the denture will be ready.

 Some patients are unable to wear ordinary dentures because of tender gums or sore spots.
 A Dental & Denture may recommend relining the denture with a material that stays pliable for one to two years before needing replacement.
-This material is much less likely to give the patient sore spots than the standard hard reline acrylic.
-Patients experiencing these problems may also consider a more permanent solution of implant retained dentures.
+The consistency of this material can range from waxy to hard rubber and is much less likely to give the patient sore spots than the standard hard reline acrylic.
+Patients experiencing these problems may also consider a more permanent solution of implant overdentures.

 If dentures have not been serviced in quite some time, a patient’s gums may be red, swollen, or misshapen.
 This creates problems in taking impressions for a new hard or soft reline and may lead to a denture that would perpetuate the problem.